dotnet/roslyn/src/Microsoft.CodeAnalysis.BannedApiAnalyzers/BannedApiAnalyzers.Help.md

 Lines beginning with a `#` character will be treated as comment lines and ignored.

-For details on ID string format, please refer to ["Documentation comments"](https://github.com/dotnet/csharplang/blob/main/spec/documentation-comments.md#id-string-format).
+For details on ID string format, please refer to ["ID string format"](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/documentation-comments.md#d42-id-string-format).

 Examples of BannedSymbols.txt entries for symbols declared in the source below: